eBay/digital-signature-verification-ebay-api/README.md

 ## Setting up the verification framework

-The Docker image can be downloaded from TBD
+The Docker image can be downloaded from https://hub.docker.com/r/ebay/digital-signature-verification-ebay-api

 Issue the following command to launch the image:
 ```